nuclearace/SwiftRateLimiter/README.md

     println(tokensRemaining!)
 }

-// Error, requesting more tokens than bucket contains rl.removeTokens(count: 11) {err, tokensRemaining in
+// Error, requesting more tokens than the bucket can contain rl.removeTokens(count: 11) {err, tokensRemaining in
     println(err)
 }